icefoxen/nanowasm/README.md

  * parity-wasm: A crate for serializing/deserializing wasm code.
  * [wasmi](https://github.com/pepyakin/wasmi): A webassembly interpreter; used to be part of parity-wasm but got split off into its own thing.
 Quite good, but I wanted to write my own
- * <https://github.com/sunfishcode/wasmstandalone>: A wasm standalone JIT using cretonne
+ * <https://github.com/CraneStation/wasmtime>: A wasm standalone JIT using Cranelift
  * [WebAssembly reference interpreter](https://github.com/WebAssembly/spec/tree/master/interpreter)
  * [WebAssembly Binary Toolkit](https://github.com/WebAssembly/wabt)